-Cesar Chavez Day Holiday Today: Cesar Wouldn’t Be Drawing Trump’s Support Today
+Cesar Chavez Day: Donald Trump’s Twitter Silent

 — Spencer Bannon (@spencer_bannon) March 23, 2017

-The border has changed today, but the attitude that migrant workers are “implements rather than humans” has not changed since Cesar Chavez died.
 Dolores Huerta was a co-founder of the UFW.
 She explained exactly what labor activists then and on today’s holiday think of the border patrol.

 “The whole thing is we wanted people not to break the strike, period.
 We’re not against people who are undocumented.
 We just don’t want them to break our strike.”